-The fire director(s) or designee(s) will ensure notification to agency safety manager and agency DASHO.
+The fire director(s) or designee(s) will ensure notification to BLM safety manager and BLM Designated Agency Safety and Health Official (DASHO).

 Personnel Involved Treatment, transport, and follow-up care should be immediately arranged for injured and involved personnel.
-A critical incident stress debriefing (CISD) should be given as soon as possible.
-CISD teams are available through local Employee Assistant Programs (EAPs) and the NICC.
+Develop a roster of involved personnel and supervisors and ensure they are available for interviews by the investigation team.
 Consider relieving involved supervisors from fireline duty until the preliminary investigation has been completed.
-Develop a roster of involved personnel and supervisors and ensure they are available for interviews by the investigation team.
+Attempt to collect initial written statements from the involved individuals prior to a critical incident stress debriefing (CISD).
+A CISD should be given as soon as possible.
+CISD teams are available through local Employee Assistant Programs (EAPs) or may be ordered through the NICC.